alanta/bolt-comments/README.md

 * `yarn test` Launches the test runner in the interactive watch mode.
 * `yarn build` Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Credits

+The UI is based on Bootstrap and the [Anchor UI Kit](https://wowthemesnet.github.io/Anchor-Bootstrap-UI-Kit/index.html) from Wowthemes.